 Exenatide Side Effects

-Applies to exenatide: subcutaneous powder for suspension extended release, subcutaneous solution
+Applies to exenatide: subcutaneous solution, subcutaneous suspension extended release.

 Along with its needed effects, exenatide may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking exenatide:

 Incidence not known

 - bleeding, blistering, burning, coldness, discoloration of the skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, or warmth at the injection site